High School Field School

-Accommodations: While in residence, students stay in one of the CAA’s dormitories.
+Students stay in one of the CAA’s dormitories while in residence.
 Dormitories are basic, bunkhouse-style living facilities without TV or internet.
 Rooms are at minimum double occupancy.
 The total number of roommates is based on program enrollment, with a maximum occupancy of four.
 Boys and girls have separate sections of our dormitory, with a monitored door dividing the sections.
 Separate shower and restroom facilities are provided.
 Adult chaperones are on duty 24/7.
 Our facilities are approved by the Illinois Department of Public Health, and meet the Illinois Youth Camp Act’s criteria.

-Upon receipt, we will send you a confirmation letter and information packet.
+Upon receipt, we will send you a confirmation by email, a packet of additional information, and instructions for payment.
+Either full payment or a 30% deposit will secure your spot in the program.
 Scholarship applicants should not send a deposit with their registration forms.

 High School & College Credit Options for High School & Advanced High School Field Schools